Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 1. server.js _(including required files for JSX and ES6 imports)_
 2. router.js _(routing to direct network requests)_
-3. renderer.js _(actuallly render the app on the server and respond to the client)_
+3. renderer.js _(actually render the app on the server and respond to the client)_

 ### Server.js